How your personal information is used

-CCTV systems are installed in some areas used by members of the public, for the purpose of safety and crime prevention and detection.
-CCTV is also installed outside some of our council buildings for the purposes of monitoring building security and crime prevention and detection.
+CCTV systems are installed in some areas used by members of the public, for the purpose of public safety and crime prevention and detection.
+CCTV is also installed outside some of our council buildings.

 In all locations, signs are displayed notifying you that CCTV is in operation.
-Images captured by CCTV will not be kept longer than necessary.
-However, on occasions there may be a need to keep images for longer, for example where a crime is being investigated, subject to appropriate safeguards and controls
+Images captured by CCTV will normally be kept for only a brief period and then deleted.
+Occasionally there may be a need to keep images for longer, for example where a crime is being investigated, subject to appropriate safeguards and controls

 We operate CCTV and disclose in accordance with the codes of practice issued by the Information Commissioner.

 Marketing and research

 From time to time we conduct surveys using online and paper questionnaires.
 We do this in order to develop new services and improve of delivery of existing services.
 We will only use your personal information collected through this method for the above stated purposes.

 Your personal information may be passed to third parties, for example Scottish Government and its departments for research purposes.
 Such data sharing will only be carried out in circumstances where this is consistent with the original purpose for gathering the data, or where another lawful basis for sharing the data applies, as described above.
 We will never sell your personal information.